 It’s entirely possible that Judy was attempting to exert some passive-aggressive control over her time.

-March 2, 1946: More pertaining to The Harvey Girls, including another ad for Decca Records’s wonderful “cast album” of songs from the film.
+March 2, 1946: More pertaining to The Harvey Girls, including another ad for Decca Records’ wonderful “cast album” of songs from the film.

 March 2, 1948: Hollywood’s newest starlet, Liza Minnelli!
 Not really, but here is a fun photo with a caption that Liza would be sharing a closeup with Judy in The Pirate.
 Liza visited the set a couple of times during production and was heavily photographed, resulting in the rumor that Liza was in the film.
 She wasn’t.
 But she did make her film debut in 1949 in her mother’s film, In The Good Old Summertime.

 Also on this date, a second preview for Easter Parade.
-The first preview as at the Westwood Village Theater in Los Angeles, California, on February 28, 1948.
-It’s not noted where this second preview was held, possible at the same theater.
+The first preview was at the Westwood Village Theater in Los Angeles, California, on February 28, 1948.
+It’s not noted where this second preview was held, possibly at the same theater.

-March 2, 1951: The news of Judy’s upcoming concert at London’s Palladium, and the tour made the news.
-This was a brand new endeavor for Judy which began a whole new phase in her career and life, her legendary concert years.
-No one knew it at the time, of course, and the news didn’s stop the columnists from talking about her weight.
+March 2, 1951: The news of Judy’s upcoming concert at London’s Palladium and subsequent tour made the news.
+This was a brand new endeavor for Judy which began a whole new phase in her career and life, her legendary “Concert Years.”
+No one knew it at the time, of course, and the news didn’t stop the columnists from talking about her weight.
+Again!

 March 2, 1953: Lucy McAleer had just been signed by Warner Bros. and cast in A Star Is Born.
 The studio changed her name to Lucy Marlow and she played the “sweet unspoiled and down to earth” Lola Lavery.
 Marlow played the vapid starlet role perfectly and hilariously!